Quicken 2015 For Dummies Cheat Sheet

-Quicken and Windows programs play well together.
-Several common Windows tricks help make your use of the Quicken 2014 financial recording tool easier and faster.
+Quicken “plays” well with Windows.
+Accordingly, you can use a handful of standard Windows tricks to make your use of Quicken financial recording program easier — and faster.

 To move quickly to list box entries that begin with a particular letter, press the letter.